fluid-project/kettle/docs/ConfigsAndApplications.md

 ### kettle.resolvers.env

 `kettle.resolvers.env` is a global function which allows the resolution of environment variables.
-It accepts one argument, which is the name of the environment variable to be resolved.
-If the environment variable is not defined, the function returns `undefined`.
+It accepts two arguments, which are the name of the environment variable to be resolved and an optional value to be returned in case the variable cannot be found.
+If the environment variable is not defined and a default value was not informed, the function returns `undefined`.

 ### kettle.resolvers.file